Enquire Now

 Apart from its uses as medicinal and organic herbs, they are also used for dyeing as a caustic or mordant.
 They are also used in place of coffee by grounding and roasting.
 These seeds can also be utilized as protein-full feed for birds and livestock because the cassia plant’s dehydrated seed contains a good amount of protein.
 As it is grown like a weed of leguminous family in various regions in India, it is also utilized as a feed element of carps and fodder of animals.

-FREQUENTLY ASKED QUESTIONS FOR CASSIA TORA SEED
+FREQUENTLY ASKED QUESTIONS FOR CASSIA TORA SEEDS

 A. Cassia Tora Seed holds significance in ancient Chinese herbal medicine.
 In Ayurveda, it is recognized as an ophthalmic herb, laxative, expectorant, and anthelmintic.
 It contains derivatives of chrysophanol, anthraquinonoid, fixed oil, rhein, and emodin.
 The seeds help cool down the body due to their cold nature and are used to relieve constipation as purgatives and aperients.
-Additionally, Cassia Tora Seed is used in various traditional remedies, such as treating snakebites, ringworm, and skin-related diseases.
+Additionally, Cassia Tora Seeds are used in various traditional remedies, such as treating snakebites, ringworm, and skin-related diseases.
 It has also been studied for its antibacterial and antiviral properties.

-A. Aside from its medicinal applications, Cassia Tora Seed has other uses as well.
+A. Aside from its medicinal applications, Cassia Tora Seeds have other uses as well.
 It is utilized as an organic pesticide in organic or natural farms in India.
 The seeds contain chrysophanic acid-9-anthrone, which acts as a significant fungicide.
 They can also be used for dyeing purposes as a caustic or mordant.
 Additionally, the seeds can be ground and roasted as a coffee substitute.
 Cassia Tora Seed is also utilized as a protein-rich feed for birds and livestock due to its high protein content.
 It is often used as a feed element for carps and fodder for animals.